 - System Reload Policy

-TSO provides instructional high-performance computing (HPC) and clustered computing clusters for use in courses in parallel/distributed algorithms, large-scale data analysis, multi-core programming, and other computing fields.
-Faculty teaching courses in the School of Computational Science and Engineering (CSE), the School of Computer Science (CS) and affiliated faculty in the School of Electrical and Computer Engineering may request access to these HPC resources prior to the semester for their class projects.
+TSO provides instructional high-performance computing (HPC), GPU, and clustered computing clusters for use in courses in parallel/distributed algorithms, large-scale data analysis, multi-core programming, machine learning and other computing fields.
+Faculty teaching courses in the College of Computing and affiliated faculty in the School of Electrical and Computer Engineering may request access to these HPC resources prior to the semester for their class projects.

-- Shuttles - remotely accessible UNIX login servers
+- Shuttles, Rovers, Deepspace - remotely accessible UNIX login servers

 Web Hosting & Programming